SCWang01/Two_Stage_Allocation/Readme.md

 # Readme

 This project corresponds to the paper **"A Two-Stage Profit Allocation Method for Virtual Power Plants Considering Uncertainties"**.
 This paper has been accepted and published.
 This repository provides partial code and interface structures for our research project.
-It aims to:

-- Show the core implementation structure.
-- Help reviewers or interested researchers understand or partially reproduce the results;
-- Serve as a basis for full open-sourcing in the future.
-- Update for the 10,50 member case.
-The detailed illustration is in the README  of case4-4

 ##  Project Structure